On this page

 Pros: The ongoing rewards and the first-year bonus feature are impressive: 5% cash back on rotating quarterly categories (up to $1,500 in combined quarterly purchases in various categories upon activation, then 1%), and Discover will match all the cash back you earn at the end of your first year.
 Add to that, there is no annual fee.

 Cons: Unfortunately, purchase and travel benefits are nonexistent.
 Plus, there’s no traditional sign-up bonus on this card.
 Instead it matches the cash back you earn in the first year.
-That means you’ll be waiting a year for that bonus rather than receiving it within the first one to three months as is typical.
+That means you’ll be waiting until the end of your first year for that bonus rather than receiving it within the first one to three months as is typical.

 Who should apply?
-With an incredible cash back rate, this low-interest card offers a lot of potential value to those who can make the most of its rotating quarterly bonus categories.
-You’ll need to have good or excellent credit (670 or higher) in order to be approved.
+With an incredible cash back rate, this low-interest card offers a lot of potential value to those with good to excellent credit who can make the most of its rotating quarterly bonus categories.

 Who should skip?
 If you’re looking for instant gratification by way of a massive welcome bonus, this card’s end-of-first-year cash back match may not be for you.
 Likewise, travelers hoping for perks and benefits won’t get much out of this card beyond cash back.